swcarpentry/DEPRECATED-boot-camps/SQL/sql.md

 3. Displaying requested columns or expressions.

 ***Let’s try to combine what we’ve learned so far in a single query.
-Let’s go back to the individuals table and lets say that we want to display the data, including the body_length change, for spiders captured in July, ordered by carapace width.
+Let’s go back to the surveys table and lets say that we want to display the three date fields, species ID, and weight in kilograms (rounded to two decimal places),  for rodents captured in 1999, ordered alphabetically by the species ID.***

-SELECT , ROUND(body_length-(body_length*0.05),2) FROM individuals WHERE month = “July” ORDER BY carapace_width DESC
+    SELECT month, day, year, species, ROUND(wgt / 1000.0,2)
+    FROM surveys
+    WHERE year = 1999
+    ORDER BY species;

-The order of the clauses is dictated by SQL: SELECT, FROM, WHERE, ORDER BY
+The order of the clauses is dictated by SQL: SELECT, FROM, WHERE, ORDER BY and we often write each of them on their own line for readability.

 Exporting results of queries
 ----------------------------